Turkish-American NASA scientist released from Turkish prison

 Morgan Ortagus, a U.S. State Department spokeswoman, welcomed the decision but declined to discuss why he was released.

-However, he told reporters Wednesday it was the "right thing to do."
+However, she told reporters Wednesday it was the "right thing to do."

 Golge was on a family visit in southern Turkey when he was arrested in the aftermath of a failed coup, which Turkey blames on U.S.-based cleric Fethullah Gulen.